mweems/meteorApp/thingsToCheck.md

 - fixed the return on the location to display value and not index
 - style login/register button

-- need to add the actual date and not the text
+- add the actual date and not the text
 - style registration pages for fisherman and consumer
-- Check the route for the manage button in the fisherman header
+- fix the route for the manage button in the fisherman header

+- fix consumer registration page, not same as fisherman registrantion, it is justify left and not right